Where is Sports Betting Legal? A Full 50 States Guide - 2023

 Legal online sports betting is available in the following states:

-Arizona, Arkansas, Colorado, Connecticut, Illinois, Indiana, Iowa, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Nevada, New Hampshire, New Jersey, New York, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, Virginia, Washington D.C., West Virginia, Wyoming.
+Arizona, Arkansas, Colorado, Connecticut, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, Vermont, Virginia, Washington D.C., West Virginia, Wyoming.

 Why hasn’t the state I live in legalized sports betting?

-There are close to 20 states where sports betting isn’t yet available.
-Each state has its own circumstances, so it’s best to monitor all of the latest updates including where to find a “sportbook near me.”
+There are a dozen states where sports betting isn’t yet available.
+Each state has its own circumstances, so it’s best to monitor all of the latest updates, including where to find a “sportsbook near me.”

 Can I get into legal trouble for betting at offshore sportsbooks?